asa55/azure-service-bus-docs-as-flashcards/Deck/Overview/What-is-Service-Bus-Messaging/3-Concepts.md

 ##

 Subscribers can define which messages they want to receive from a topic.
-These messages are specified in the form of one or more `_____`.
+These messages are specified in the form of one or more `_____` subscription rules.
 For each matching rule condition, the subscription produces a copy of the message, which may be differently annotated for each matching rule.

 %

 Subscribers can define which messages they want to receive from a topic.
-These messages are specified in the form of one or more **named subscription rules**.
+These messages are specified in the form of one or more **named** subscription rules.
 For each matching rule condition, the subscription produces a copy of the message, which may be differently annotated for each matching rule.

 ##